tonyc/open890/README.md

 ## Binary releases

 Binary releases are available from [releases](https://github.com/tonyc/open890/releases/).

+### Linux

-They currently are only supported to run on 64-bit Ubuntu 20.04, although other modern Linux releases may work (or not).
+Linux binaries are supported to run on 64-bit Ubuntu 20.04, although other modern Linux releases may work (or not).

-Prebuilt Windows binaries are soon planned, but not currently available.

-The binary is a self-contained ELF executable that expands itself into `~/.cache/bakeware`

-After downloading:
+Download the release `.tar.gz`

+Then, decide where you want open890 to live, usually somewhere in your home directory.

+    cd <where you want it>
+    tar zxvf /path/to/open890-release.tar.gz

+You will then get a subdirectory called `open890`.

-    chmod u+x open890
+    cd open890
-    ./open890
+    ./bin/open890 start

 If you encounter an error related to shared libraries, etc, they _may_ be solved by installing the correct version, although the correct packages may not be available in your OS distribution's package manager.

 If all else fails, install from source.

+### Windows

+Download the Windows release .zip file, extract it somewhere, and run `open890.bat`

+You may receive a message from Windows about requesting firewall access.
+This is due to open890's client-server architecture, and it needs permission to open a port (4000) for the local webserver.

+You should allow the port to localhots be opened, but ensure you don't expose the server to the outside internet.

 ## Getting Help